HiroinaProtagonist/internship-application-fullstack/README.md

 The project is deployed to https://abtester.hiroinaprotagonist.workers.dev

+I realized after submitting that the repo is the project folder and a subfolder is not needed and fixed the file structure to match that.
+I also removed the following from a comment in my script file and moved it to this file.
+The project instructions are available in the PROJECT_REQS.md file.
+The project code has not been modified.

 This is an orientation to the coding style choices that I made for this project and to the comments and additional information that I am submitting with the code.

 ## General Information on Coding Style and The Project